openconnectivity/Emulator-Code/README.md

 A number of convenience scripts have been written to make the development cycle easier.
 1. Run the following development cycle as needed
-    1. create_project "project name" - create a new project and name it anything you want.
+    1. create_project project_name - create a new project and name it anything you want.
-    2. This isn't a script, but you need to "cd "project name"" to run all the other scripts.
+    2. This isn't a script, but you need to "cd project_name" to run all the other scripts.
     3. Copy the setup.sh from the Emulator-Code/emulator/dimlight/ directory to the current project directory
     4. ./setup.sh - This will load all the necessary stuff to build and run the sample emulator project.
     5. edit_input2.sh - edit the device description input file (<project name>.json) if necessary.